-- 7. Council shall establish a College Accounts Committee, the membership, functions and powers of which shall be laid down by regulation. - 8.
-At the end of each financial year, and by a date laid down by regulation, every college shall prepare, and submit for appropriate examination by auditors, statements in respect of the financial year just ended. - 9.
-The statements required under section 8 of this statute shall be prepared so as to conform in all material respects to regulations made by Council for the preparation of college accounts. - 10.
-The financial statements for the year concerned prepared by each college shall give a true and fair view of: - (1) the state of affairs of the college, and of the college together with its subsidiaries and connected entities, at the balance sheet date; and - (2) the consolidated income and expenditure of the college together with its subsidiaries and connected entities for the year ended on that date;
+7. Council shall establish a College Accounts Committee, the membership, functions and powers of which shall be laid down by regulation.

+8. At the end of each financial year, and by a date laid down by regulation, every college shall prepare, and submit for appropriate examination by auditors, statements in respect of the financial year just ended.

+9. The statements required under section 8 of this statute shall be prepared so as to conform in all material respects to regulations made by Council for the preparation of college accounts.

+10. The financial statements for the year concerned prepared by each college shall give a true and fair view of:

-in accordance with UK Generally Accepted Accounting Practices ('GAAP') and with this statute.
+(1) the state of affairs of the college, and of the college together with its subsidiaries and connected entities, at the balance sheet date; and in accordance with UK Generally Accepted Accounting Practices ('GAAP') and with this statute.